-From the Bridal Letter to Online Flirting: Changes in Text Type and Writing Practice from the 19th Century to the Internet Era.
+From the Bridal Letter to Online Flirting: Changes in text type from the nineteenth century to the Internet era

 Erscheinungsjahr: 2008